Notebook PEA - ManualThere is a good chance that you do not need this manual.

 2. Initialization: First Start

 The first time you start the notebook PEA, you have to initialize.
-You are asked for a password and a location for the encrypted rtf file.
+You are asked for a password and a location for the encrypted rtf or html file.

 In order to be able to manage several files at the same time with the same Notebook PEA, a previously encrypted